kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 _**Why are we just discussing RSA?
 What about DSA, ECDSA, Ed25519?**_<br/>
 RSA keys are the most widely used and better known.
-RSA has been around longer than others, and people trust it more because of the significant time it has spent in the open world.
-The longer an algorithm stays in open for academic studies, strength analysis and deep scrutiny by security community, the higher the trust.
+RSA has been around longer than others, and people trust it more because of the significant time it has spent in the open world. **The longer an algorithm stays in open for academic studies, strength analysis and deep scrutiny by security community, the higher the trust**.
 Anyway, there is some information available in the [Additional resources](#additional-resources) section for those who like closure.